dawid-sz/carrepair_shop/README.md

 - styling the leistungen list with collapsible buttons
 - collapsible buttons from: https://codepen.io/nuhmanpk/pen/XWqBrae
 - redesigning logo and welcome text space

+  05.01.2023

+- new section and content added
+- adjusted some styling and naming of the classes